RaphHaddad/blog/content/post/cyber-security-jargon-made-simple.md

 Finally, thanks for reading this post!
 I hope it helped you clarify some of the cyber security jargon that (we) IT Professionals use.
+I hope you use this post as a reference point for whenever jargon is throw at you, so that when this jargon is used, you can act, respond, and make decisions in an informed manner.